DevFelipeRT/quotation-system/modules/Infrastructure/Logging/README.md

 ###### **Workflow**

-The sanitization process follows a strict order of operations to ensure security and stability:
+The sanitization process follows a strict order of operations within its recursive methods to ensure security and stability:

-1. The main `sanitizeArray` method is called, which first **resets the circular reference detector** to begin a fresh run.
+1. The main `sanitizeArray` method is called, which first **resets the circular reference detector** to begin a fresh run before calling the internal recursive sanitizer.
-2. As it traverses the array, it processes each element by first checking for structural hazards:
+2. Within the recursive process, it checks for structural hazards for each array it processes:
-      * **Is it a circular reference?** If an array or object has already been seen in the current run, it is replaced with a `[CIRCULAR_REFERENCE_DETECTED]` marker.
+    * **Is it a circular reference?** If an array has already been seen in the current run, the `CircularReferenceDetectorInterface` is used to handle it, preventing an infinite loop.
-      * **Is the max depth reached?** If so, recursion stops, and a `[MAX_DEPTH_REACHED]` marker is returned.
+    * **Is the max depth reached?** If the current depth exceeds the limit, recursion stops, and an array with a `['[SANITIZATION_HALTED]' => 'MAX_DEPTH_REACHED']` marker is returned.
-3. If the element is safe to process, it is handled based on its type:
+3. If the element is safe to process, the `sanitizeElement` method handles each key-value pair based on a clear priority:
-      * **Sensitive key:** The entire value is replaced with the mask token.
+    * **Sensitive key:** If the key is identified as sensitive, the entire value is replaced with the mask token, regardless of its type.
     * **Array value:** The sanitization process recurses into the nested array.
     * **Object value:** The object is passed to the `ObjectSanitizerInterface` for processing.
-      * **String value:** The string is passed to the `StringSanitizerInterface` for partial masking.
+    * **String value:** The string is passed to the `StringSanitizerInterface` for sanitization.
-      * **Other types (int, bool, etc.):** The value is returned as-is.
+    * **Other types (int, float, bool, null):** The value is returned as-is.

 ###### **Usage Example**